Constructive approach to solution of the conservation condition for conformal higher spin tree-point correlation function with equal spins: Results: Conservation Condition Solutions for and

 To conclude our efforts to construct five conserved solutions for the spin four correlation function, we note that for this case one can also easily construct a matrix form similar to (\ref{4.20})-(\ref{4.22}):

 where

-where we have written out explicitly the dimensions of the vectors and matrices to show that, unlike for spin three, in the spin four case we have on the right hand side of (\ref{4.67}) some mixing of nine $\{\mathcal{M}^{(4)}_{k}\}^{9}_{k=1}$ with five to nine matrix $\tilde{{\cal B}}^{(4)}_{5\times 9}$.
+where we have written out explicitly the dimensions of the vectors and matrices to show that, unlike for spin three, in the spin four case we have on the right hand side of (\ref{4.67}) some mixing of nine $\{\mathcal{M}^{(4)}_{k}\}^{9}_{k=1}$ with a five-by-nine matrix $\tilde{{\cal B}}^{(4)}_{5\times 9}$.
 Given the large size of these matrices, we do not give the exact form of $\tilde{{\cal B}}^{(4)}_{5\times 9}$ and $\tilde{{\cal A}}^{(4)}_{5\times 5}$ noting that all the information about matrix elements can be extracted from formulas presented in this section.
-The only thing we would like to mention here is that the $\tilde{{\cal A}}^{(4)}_{5\times 5}$ matrix in this case can also be inverted, and therefor we can write the set of the five conserved quantities (\ref{4.61})-(\ref{4.65}) in the way similar to the spin three case:
+The only thing we would like to mention here is that in this case the $\tilde{{\cal A}}^{(4)}_{5\times 5}$ matrix can also be inverted, and therefor we can write the set of the five conserved quantities (\ref{4.61})-(\ref{4.65}) in the way similar to the spin three case:

-where contribution from the pure spin one corrected by the spin two contributions corresponding to the curvature corrections in the bulk.
+where the contribution from the pure spin one are corrected by the spin two contributions corresponding to the curvature corrections in the bulk.